 Solid-state NMR investigations of protein folding

 Although the highly ordered, folded structures of thousands of proteins have been determined to be high resolution by x-ray crystallography and liquid-state NMR methods, relatively little is known about the structures and structural distributions of proteins in their unfolded states.
 The structural properties of unfolded and partially folded proteins are important as determinants of folding kinetics and thermodynamics, and as factors that affect protein aggregation in amyloid diseases.
 We are exploring the use of solid-state NMR in conjunction with rapid mixing, rapid freeze-quenching, and dynamic nuclear polarization as an approach to quantitative characterization of unfolded and partially folded proteins.
 Recent results show that we can determine site-specific conformational distributions in unfolded proteins and identify unanticipated kinetic intermediates in a rapid protein-folding process.

 Solid-state NMR studies of AIDS-related proteins

 Previous work includes characterization of transmembrane oligomers formed by the HIV-1 Vpu protein, structural studies of HIV-1 Rev protein assemblies, and determination of bound peptide conformations in AIDS-related peptide/antibody complexes.
-We are currently exploring the application of solid-state NMR in studies of HIV-1 capsid protein assembly, with the goals of identifying the intermolecular interactions that stabilize capsids and elucidating the mechanisms of capsid formation and maturation.
+We are currently exploring the application of solid-state NMR in studies of HIV-1 capsid protein assemblies, with the goals of identifying the intermolecular interactions that stabilize capsids and elucidating the mechanisms of capsid formation and maturation.

 Ultra-low-temperature dynamic nuclear polarization

 Applications of solid-state NMR to biological problems are frequently limited by low signal-to-noise ratios.
 To improve sensitivity, we have developed a new technology for ultra-low-temperature (<30 K) biomolecular solid-state NMR.
 We are now combining this technology with dynamic nuclear polarization (DNP), a phenomenon in which high-frequency microwave irradiation of paramagnetically doped samples leads to large enhancements of nuclear spin polarizations, and hence, NMR signals.
 Recent results show that sensitivity enhancements greater than 400X (relative to conventional, room-temperature measurements) can be achieved with compact and relatively inexpensive microwave sources.
 Applications of DNP-enhanced, ultra-low-temperature, solid-state NMR in studies of amyloid precursors, protein-folding intermediates, and membrane proteins are in progress.